Antonio DeMarco

 Antonio de Marco Soto (born January 7, 1986), best known as Antonio "Tony" DeMarco, is a Mexican professional boxer.
-He held the WBC lightweight title from 2011 to 2012, and has challenged once for the WBA (Regular) super lightweight title in 2014.
+He held the WBC lightweight title from 2011 to 2012.
 DeMarco is a cousin of former world champion Humberto Soto.

 Professional career

 Lightweight

 DeMarco claimed an interim belt after he dominated José Alfaro for 10 rounds before a stoppage was called.
 Demarco won every round before dropping Alfaro three times in the 10th round.
 Demarco's unbeaten streak is 15-0-1 with 10 knockouts, including 12 consecutive wins, since losing a six-round, majority decision to Anthony Vasquez in February 2006.
 He lined himself up to face the monster-punching full WBC titlist, Edwin Valero.

 DeMarco's first chance at being world champion was unsuccessful after he was stopped by the late Edwin Valero of Venezuela to retain his WBC Lightweight belt.
 After absorbing 9 rounds of punishment, DeMarco's trainer advised the referee to stop the fight.
 DeMarco later stated, “I'm a Mexican fighter, I never wanted to quit but my trainer saw that Edwin was just a better fighter.”
 When the fight ended, Valero was eight points up on the scorecards of all three judges.

 DeMarco rebounded with a second-round TKO victory over Daniel Attah.
 In his following fight, he defeated Reyes Sanchez by unanimous decision to win the WBC Silver Lightweight title.